top of page

 The simple question "What's your story?" sounds like an easy ask.
 So why did it leave me bumbling away and at a loss for words?

 When the "what's your story?" question came up, my first thought was to answer in a surface way.
-Factual answers like: I'm a writer, I've been married for going on 27 years, I'm a mom/stepmom to three adult children who really don't need any momming.
+Factual answers like: I'm a writer, I've been married for going on 29 years, I'm a mom/stepmom to three adult children who really don't need any momming.
 I love cooking and gardening.
-But the truth is the question was asked to know me personally, not my resume or my list of activities.
+But the question was asked to know me personally, not my resume or my list of activities.

 To be real, my answer was kind of lame.
 I awkwardly talked about how I loved serving others because it allowed me to practice my faith, what I'm learning, and how it was a chance to spend less time on my own worries.
-It was a passable answer, but again, more about my doings than who I truly was at the heart of things.
+It was a passable answer, but again, more about my doings than who I truly was.

 Here's what I wished I would have said: